mrbende/what-lives/README.md

 ```
 Bender, R., Kofman, K., Agüera y Arcas, B., & Levin, M. (2025).
 What Lives?
 A meta-analysis
-of diverse opinions on the definition of life.
-Journal of Interdisciplinary Studies, 42(3), 234-256.
+of diverse opinions on the definition of life. <JOURNAL REF TO COME>
 ```

 ## License